Arcadia-Science/glial-origins/README.md

 ---

 ## Data exploration
-If you'd simply like to explore the feature space embeddings we generated in this manuscript, we've built a Binder environment where you can quickly download compressed versions of our data from Zenodo and analyze our data using scanpy.
-TODO
+If you'd simply like to explore the feature space embeddings we generated in this manuscript, we've built a [Google CoLab notebook](https://colab.research.google.com/drive/1EVworofkY_-ClFfTmvHdjpLChFG4-sDP?usp=sharing) where you can quickly download compressed versions of our data from Zenodo and analyze our data using scanpy.

 ---